What is resistant starch? An overview of its astonishing health benefits

 Resistant starch is an essential part of a healthy digestive system.
 Consuming about 15 to 30 grams of resistant starch can protect the body against inflammation and help improve insulin sensitivity.

-Prebiotics: fibers which are not digestible by your body but can aid healthy bacteria in your gut.
+Prebiotics: fibers that are not digestible by your body but can aid healthy bacteria in your gut.